Thursday 18 June, 2026

 Share on Linkedin

 Resilience Media contributor Thomas Macaulay recently sat down for an in-person conversation with Mykhailo Fedorov, First Deputy Prime Minister of Ukraine and Minister for Digital Transformation.
-In this exclusive interview, Federov shares the innovative tech Ukraine is using against Russia, and how Ukraine is taking its mission beyond its borders.
+In this exclusive interview, Fedorov shares the innovative tech Ukraine is using against Russia, and how Ukraine is taking its mission beyond its borders.
 An excerpt is below, which you can continue reading by following the link to the full piece.
 We thank our friends at IT Arena for providing space the interview.

 You Might Also Like